 Guide to Ariege & Property for Sale in Department 09

-As one of the most southerly departments in France, Ariège in the Occitanie region benefits from an interesting landscape, culture and history.
+As one of the most southerly departments in France, Ariège, in the Occitanie region, benefits from an interesting landscape, culture, and history.
 At its northernmost points, flat agricultural land dominates, but you don’t have to travel far before the influence of the Pyrenées mountains can be felt.
 Visible for miles around, their peaks in Ariège are among the least populated areas of France, and where they are occupied, traditional culture and farming techniques are prevalent.
-In the foothills, rich water courses lead to stunning waterfalls and feed the lush forests which cover the landscape.
+In the foothills, rich watercourses lead to stunning waterfalls and feed the lush forests that cover the landscape.
 The towns and villages throughout this area boast historic buildings dating back as far as medieval times, but you’ll also find more recent architecture among them.

 A Unique and Mixed Climate

 The climate is mixed, influenced by both the Mediterranean and the surrounding mountains, so hot summer days often give way to storms and cooler nights.
-The proximity to Spain and Andorra, as well as excellent transport links, are among the many reasons why this area is growing in popularity.
+The proximity to Spain and Andorra, along with excellent transportation links, are among the many reasons why this area is growing in popularity.

 Outdoor Adventures Galore